kmadrazo1985/sdd630/activities/activity6/activity6.md

 If future versions of KenHealthPost introduce social or professional networking features such as patient-provider matching, connection graphs, or personalized recommendations, Neo4j can be used in conjunction to efficiently model and query relationship-driven data.

 ## Conclusion
-&emsp;&emsp;Each database technology provides strengths tailored to specific data storage and retrieval patterns.
-Relational databases are the gold standard for structured, transactional data.
-Document databases shine in flexible, rapidly evolving environments.
-Graph databases handle relationships with elegance and speed, while search engine databases provide advanced text search and analytics capabilities.
-For modern mobile applications such as KenHealthPost, a combination of document and search engine databases, with an optional graph layer, offers the most effective architecture to support scalability, agility, and rich user features.
+&emsp;&emsp;Each database technology offers strengths tailored to specific storage and access patterns.
+While document databases excel in handling flexible, semi-structured data, and graph databases are well-suited for managing complex relationships, relational databases remain the gold standard for applications that require structured data, transactional integrity, and real-time multi-user access.

+For a modern mobile application like KenHealthPost, where mental health professionals must continuously access and update sensitive patient records, and where features like messaging, appointments, and role-based permissions demand consistency and reliability, a relational database such as SQL Server provides the ideal foundation.
+Its support for ACID transactions, strong security mechanisms, and seamless integration with the .NET ecosystem ensures data accuracy, privacy, and compliance.

+To enhance specific features such as intelligent search or future social networking capabilities, technologies like Elasticsearch and Neo4j can be integrated as complementary layers.
+However, the core architecture should rely on the proven strength and structure of a relational database, ensuring scalability, maintainability, and trust in handling mission-critical data.

 ## References